cornernote/gii-modeldoc-generator/README.md

-# Gii ModelDoc Generator for Yii framework
+# Gii ModelDoc Generator for Yii

 ModelDoc Generator will extend Gii too allow you to update your existing models with phpDoc compatible documentation.
 The phpDoc comments greatly assist with phpStorm's code completion.